 Finally, find ways to greet people that are fair to everyone versus handling it on case-by-case basis.
 Think of etiquette as “people being courteous to people.”
 Would you be comfortable hugging both male and female colleagues, for example?
 Treating people differentially could be problematic.

 Are there certain business contacts you should never greet with a hug?

 Stick with a handshake when meeting people for the first time.
 Hugs are only an option once you’ve gotten to know someone.

 What’s the best way to recover from an awkward business hug?

 Don’t dwell on it, and then try not to let it happen again.
-This is why I love the handshake – people know what to expect and you avoid any uncertainty.
+This is why I love the handshake.
+People know what to expect with a handshake, so you avoid any uncertainty.
 By offering your hand, you can take control of the situation.
 And good eye contact and a smile also help.